 Kevin Baum

-Ethicist, Philosopher, Computer Scientist | Researcher in Responsible and Trusted AI | Head of CERTAIN and Deputy Head at NMM, DFKI, Saarbrücken, Germany.
+Ethicist, Philosopher, Computer Scientist | Post-Doctoral Researcher in Ethical, Responsible, and Trustworthy AI | Head of CERTAIN and Deputy Head at NMM, DFKI, Saarbrücken, Germany.

 At DFKI, I lead efforts to ensure AI development aligns with societal standards.